ishswar/octant-service/wfc-demo/demo.md

 # Introduction

-In this demo we will deploy WebFOCUS CE and needed ancillary tools on EKS Cluster that is already pre-created
+In this demo we will deploy WebFOCUS CE ("BETA") and needed ancillary tools on EKS Cluster that is already pre-created

 # Final topology

-At the end our installation should look like this
+At the end our installation we will end-up with setup like this

 ![WFC](WF-ContainerEdtion.png "WebFOCUS CE")